(Still a work in progress)

 If I need to coin a term to describe the most common deaf experience that I have ascertained from my research and lived experience so far, I would call it “deaf liminality.”
-The multitudinal nature of this experience accounts for the intersectional identities of deaf* (includes DeafBlind, DeafDisabled, and hard-of-hearing) people and the diversity of deaf onto-epistemologies from all over the world.
+Liminality, in this sense, does not only mean "betwixt and between" and "neither here nor there" (Turner, 1979); for purposes of this framework, it is the concept of "existing beyond rigid social identity categories" (Combs, 2025).
+The multitudinal nature of the deaf experience accounts for the intersectional identities of deaf* (includes DeafBlind, DeafDisabled, and hard-of-hearing) people and the diversity of deaf onto-epistemologies from all over the world.

 I’m challenging the monolithic connotations of “Deaf culture” that tend to kowtow to the intimately related notions of DEAF-SAME and DEAF-FIRST.